sevdecaliskan5/UdemigEducation/README.md

 **Bootstrap:** A front-end framework used to create a responsive, mobile-first design and to speed up the development process.

-**Font Awesome & Bootstrap Icons:** Used for adding social media and navigation icons to the site.
+**Font Awesome & Bootstrap Icons:** Used for adding contact icons to the site.

 # Features